imasifakhtar/Transparent-Card/README.md

 # Transparent-Card
-Glassmorphism UI design of a Debit Card using HTML and CSS only.
-This is not a responsive design.
+Glassmorphism UI design of a Debit Card using HTML and CSS only.<br>This is not a responsive design.